How to Hire Outside Legal Counsel Without Burning Six Figures on Junior Associates

 Service Delivery and Communication

-What client references can you provide from companies our size who've used you for similar matters in the past 18 months?
+What client references can you provide from companies of our size who've used you for similar matters in the past 18 months?

-Our AI consultant walks you through every question on this list — and generates a professional RFP in 10 minutes.
+Our AI consultant walks you through every question on this list and generates a professional RFP in 10 minutes.

 What Vendors Say vs. What Actually Happens